skyler-myers-db/datapact/README.md

 ### Why DataPact?

+*   **Built-in Analytics Dashboard:** Every run automatically creates or updates a rich Databricks SQL Dashboard, visualizing data quality trends, failure rates, and the most common issues.
+Get immediate, powerful insights with zero effort.
 *   **Zero-Config Start:** Run validations instantly.
 DataPact automatically creates a default catalog and table to store your results history.
 *   **100% Programmatic:** Define your entire validation suite in a simple `YAML` file.
 Create, run, and manage tests from your local CLI or a CI/CD pipeline.
 No UI clicking required.
-*   **Built-in Analytics Dashboard:** Automatically generate a rich Databricks SQL Dashboard, visualizing data quality trends, failure rates, and the most common issues.
 *   **Fully Serverless:** Built for efficiency.
 DataPact uses powerful Serverless SQL Warehouses for all operations, minimizing cost and operational overhead.
 *   **Rich Validations:** Go beyond simple row counts.
 DataPact supports aggregate comparisons (SUM, AVG, MAX), per-row hash validation, and multi-column null count analysis.
 *   **Persistent, Queryable Reporting:** Automatically log detailed validation results to a Delta table.
 The results are stored in a `VARIANT` column, allowing for easy, powerful, and native querying of your data quality history in Databricks SQL.
 ---

 ### Configuration: The 3 Tiers